allybowie/CDL_kata/README.md

 ## A checkout system created using Javascript, tested using Jest and with the user interface built using React.

-#### All the data is local and the functionality to add and remove items to the basket has been shown.
-The React app is also responsive so that content on mobile is also easily visible
+#### All the data is local and the functionality to add and remove items to the basket has been included.
+The React app is also responsive so that content is also easily visible on mobile devices.

 ## To Start
 #### npm i